ahsu1230/mathnavigatorSite/constellations/onboarding.md

 # General Onboarding

 The MathNavigator repository follows a microservice architecture.
-This means that the application is made up of many "services", each service haivng a particular role.
-And together, the services make up the entire application.
+This means that the application is made up of many "services" (mini-programs), each service having a particular role and perform dedicated functionalities.
+And together, the services collaborate to make up the entire application.

-We use a service called **Docker** to manage our microservices.
+We use a software service called **Docker** to manage our microservices.
 Please refer to the Docker resources [here](../resources/docker) to learn how to use Docker.
 You should install Docker and DockerDesktop onto your computer and learn the basics of Containerization.

+Before proceeding, please read the foundations of web applications and the roles of web-servers and web-clients.
+[Link here](https://github.com/ahsu1230/mathnavigatorSite/blob/master/resources/01_webapps.md).

 ## Overview